Voulez-Vous: Release

-Critical
+Critical reception

+The album received favourable reviews from contemporary music critics.

+The Dutch magazine Hitkrant made it "LP of the Week" and stated: "This time, the Swedish foursome has delivered an album that will be talked about for a long time to come, because it namely is of an unprecedented, enormous class."

+The Manchester Evening News determined that "Frida vocalises with increased assurance, now making words count much more—in fact the lyrics are slowly coming out of their sometimes naivete".

+Less positively, Smash Hits reviewer Red Starr found that ABBA "don't disappoint but they don't exactly inspire either with this clean but clinical collection of European disco-orientated songs.
+They've still to make an album that conveys the magic and impact of their singles, and this isn't it".

-The album received favorable reviews from music critics.
-Bruce Eder from the AllMusic website gave the album three and a half stars out of five and noted that "about half of Voulez-Vous shows the heavy influence of the Bee Gees from their megahit disco era" but that it also "had a pair of soft, lyrical Europop-style ballads" which according to him sounds like "popular folk music during the mid-to-late '60s".
-Sean Egan from BBC gave the album a favorable review in which he wrote that the album "was an effort that saw Agnetha, Benny, Björn and Anni-Frid put their dancing shoes on to join in with the dominant disco craze" and also that the album ballads "are able to provide a pocket of air on a disco floor that would otherwise get sweaty and stultifying".
+Bruce Eder of AllMusic retrospectively noted that "about half of Voulez-Vous shows the heavy influence of the Bee Gees from their megahit disco era" but that it also "had a pair of soft, lyrical Europop-style ballads" which according to him sounds like "popular folk music during the mid-to-late '60s".

+Sean Egan from the BBC gave the album a favourable review writing that the album "was an effort that saw Agnetha, Benny, Björn and Anni-Frid put their dancing shoes on to join in with the dominant disco craze" and also that the album's ballads "are able to provide a pocket of air on a disco floor that would otherwise get sweaty and stultifying".

-Commercial
+Commercial performance

-Voulez-Vous topped the charts all over Europe (including the UK, where it entered the charts at No. 1 and remained there for a month), and was a Top 10 success in countries including Canada, New Zealand and Australia.
+Voulez-Vous topped the charts Germany, the Netherlands, Sweden, Norway and Finland.
+In the UK, it entered the charts at No. 1 (where it remained for a month), and was a Top 10 success in countries including Canada, New Zealand and Australia.
 In the US, Voulez-Vous became ABBA's third album to reach the top 20 (peaking at No. 19).
+It reached number 1 in Japan in 1979.